A Marvelous Make-Ahead Easter Brunch Menu

 Dessert: Rhubarb-Raspberry Cheesecake Squares

-Sure to be a favorite, our Rhubarb-Raspberry Cheesecake Squares goes all out for spring with its seasonal flavors.
+Sure to be a favorite, these Rhubarb-Raspberry Cheesecake Squares taste like spring.
 The tart-and-sweet fruit combo is the perfect complement to the rich, creamy filling, and the crust is that returning crowd-pleaser: graham crackers.
-It's best made a day ahead and stored in the refrigerator to let all the ingredients set before cutting into bars.